armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

    header="Problem"
    subheader=""
    content="
 More and more of our lives are mediated through technology.
-Does the change from tangible, real world interactions to intangible, vitural world interactions change our moral calculus?
+Does the change from tangible, real world interactions to intangible, virtual world interactions change our moral calculus?
 That is to ask: **Do the capabilities of our interfaces (here, specifically haptics) change our moral choices?** (They do.)
 "
 %}